Wednesday 28 November 2012, 4-9 PM

 This symposium’s title takes inspiration from artist Claes Oldenburg’s 1961 manifesto “I Am for an Art” and similarly to an art manifesto, a statement intended to shock, inspire or offend, I AM FOR AN ART CRITCISM THAT…, is a symposium that stages various live discussions with the aim to cover, and uncover, the fertile ground between the arts and journalism.

-This symposium is conceived and organized by Amira Gad (associate curator, Witte de With Center for Contemporary Art, Rotterdam) with assistance from Renée Staal (Curatorial Intern), and is presented in collaboration with the Stedelijk Museum Amsterdam in the context of the Prijs voor de Jonge Kunstkritiek 2012 which is an initiative of de Appel Arts Centre (Amsterdam), the Mondriaan Fund and Witte de With Center for Contemporary Art.
+This symposium is conceived by Defne Ayas (Director, Witte de With) and Adam Kleinman (Chief Editor, WDWReview) and organized by Associate Curator Amira Gad with assistance from Renée Staal (Curatorial Intern), and is presented in collaboration with the Stedelijk Museum Amsterdam in the context of the Prijs voor de Jonge Kunstkritiek 2012 which is an initiative of de Appel Arts Centre (Amsterdam), the Mondriaan Fund and Witte de With Center for Contemporary Art.

 Watch the video recordings here: